 - Have emergency contacts set up and ready to help you when you need them

 If you do physically relapse, don’t try to hide it or feel ashamed.
 Instead, contact your sponsor and get back into treatment as soon as possible to ensure you get back on the addiction recovery path quickly.

-Remember that setbacks are normal in any recovery process, but recognizing the warning signs can help you avoid major pitfalls.
+Setbacks are normal in recovery, but you can avoid major pitfalls by recognizing the warning signs of relapse.
 A relapse prevention plan formed during your treatment is the best way to get through those difficult moments.
 The goal is to address these challenges before they even occur, so you are equipped for any issues when you leave treatment.
-For more information on how a good addiction treatment program can reduce the risk of relapse, contact us today.
+For more information on how we approach relapse prevention, contact us today.